emaloney/MBDataEnvironment/README.md

 It will cost $total for your $quantity tickets to the Ke$$ha concert
 ```

-> **Note:** The expression engine is able to interpret escape sequences more efficiently than quoting, so if it is possible to represent what you need without using quoting, you should strive to do so.
+> The expression engine is able to interpret escape sequences more efficiently than quoting, so if it is possible to represent what you need without using quoting, you should strive to do so.

 The following escape sequences are supported: